ericbrooke/setup_ruby_rails/README.md

 ```

 ##A + B - Setup one file for Bash PATH Management

+Why do I need it?
+Having one place to update and change is really helpful :-)

 There are three that can have opinions on this:
 * .bash_profile